5. März 2026

 13. Jan.
 2025 & 14.
 Jan.
 2025

-and circulation: food waste with Verena Brom and Loana Flores
+On metabolisms and circulation - Food waste with Verena Brom and Loana Flores

 Verena Brom is a material designer, product developer, and researcher based in Berlin, Germany.
 During her studies she started 'A Matter of Fruit', which develops new plant-based materials.
 Verena holds a B.Sc. in Clothing Technology / Fabric Processing from the University of Applied Science Berlin.